Cristela: Critical response

 The series started with mixed reviews from critics despite praise for Alonzo's performance.
 On Rotten Tomatoes, Cristela has a rating of 52%, based on 31 reviews, with the site's critical consensus reading, "Though Cristela Alonzo has a pleasing energy, Cristelas disappointing supporting cast and uneven writing ruin the show's attempts at humor."
 Metacritic gave the show a score of 61 out of 100, based on 18 critics, indicating "generally favorable review".

-However, as the season progressed, Cristela began earning more positive reviews.
+However, as the season progressed, Cristela began earning more positive reviews before it was cancelled for low ratings.

 Ratings

 Although the series initially premiered to decent ratings, ratings gradually declined throughout the season, resulting in its cancellation.